emilydrakesmith/GA-project-1-captcha/README.md

 3. Pizza
 4. Other

 The user clicks a the button matching the subject of the image.
-When this happens the image will be shown a new image which and repeat the process.
+When this happens the image will be shown a new image and repeat the process.
 After the user attempts to identify the subject of six images they'll be given a report based on their success.

 **Success**  If the user successfully identifies the subject in at least 5 of the 6 images they'll be congratulated as either a human or a computer program developed by an engineer with strong skills in machine learning.